About Us

 Governance

-The LSSA is governed by an independent Board of Directors, which holds ultimate responsibility for the strategic oversight and operational integrity of the Authority.
+LSSA is governed by a Board of Directors, which holds ultimate responsibility for the strategic oversight and operational integrity of the Authority.

 The board of directors comprises the following board members: